YUPOBO/lottery-monad-testnet-contracts/README.md

 ## Monad Raffle (Testnet)

-This is the front-end code of Monad Raffle (Testnet) implemented using NEXT.js and ethers.
+This is the contracts code of Monad Raffle (Testnet) implemented using foundry(Solidity).

 project page: [monad-raffle-test.vercel.app](https://monad-raffle-test.vercel.app)